kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/README_patterns.md

 into LLM agents, tool-using systems, TOD frameworks, and conversational UX.

 Unlike theory or taxonomy, this folder is **practical**.
-Every pattern answers one question:
+Each pattern focuses on a single applied question:

-> **How do I make my system behave correctly when interaction state changes?**
+> **How can a system respond effectively when interaction state shifts or drifts?**

 ---